Medically Reviewed by Dr. Mohammed Saeed, MD.

 Acupuncture is one of the most well-known treatments of traditional Chinese medicine.
 During an acupuncture session, a trained doctor inserts thin needles into specific points of the skin.
 While more research is required to support acupuncture’s efficacy for a variety of ailments, the National Center for Complementary and Integrative Health lists acupuncture as a viable option for treating chronic pain of the neck, low back, knee, and osteoarthritis.
 Many of the studies mentioned state that “actual acupuncture was more helpful than either no acupuncture or simulated acupuncture.”

 A variety of massage techniques can help alleviate chronic pain of the muscles and joints.
-When considering massage or any bodywork for pain relief, discuss all your symptoms with the licensed professional.
+When considering massage or any bodywork for pain relief, discuss all your symptoms with a licensed professional.
 Deep tissue massage is not appropriate for many types of pain.
 Often, a lighter touch therapy, such as lymphatic drainage or craniosacral therapy, is more effective.
 Myofascial massage is an effective technique to break up adhesions and scar tissue without excessive pressure, which can aggravate pain.

 In some cultures, food, including herbs and spices, is considered medicine.
 Research and studies of the effectiveness of certain foods, including herbs and spices, for pain relief have been encouraging.
 However, additional data from larger, randomized studies are required for more conclusive findings.